dougeby/IntuneDocs/intune/security-baseline-settings-windows.md

 - **Remote desktop services client connection encryption level**
   Specifies whether to require the use of a specific encryption level to secure communications between client computers and RD Session Host servers during Remote Desktop Protocol (RDP) connections.
 This policy only applies when you're using native RDP encryption.
 However, native RDP encryption (as opposed to SSL encryption) isn't recommended.
 This policy doesn't apply to SSL encryption.
 If you enable this policy setting, all communications between clients and RD Session Host servers during remote connections must use the encryption method specified in this setting.
 By default, the encryption level is set to High.
 The following encryption methods are available:
-  - *High*: The High setting encrypts data sent from the client to the server and from the server to the client by using strong 128-bit encryption.
+  - *High* - The High setting encrypts data sent from the client to the server and from the server to the client by using strong 128-bit encryption.
 Use this encryption level in environments that contain only 128-bit clients (for example, clients that run Remote Desktop Connection).
 Clients that don't support this encryption level can't connect to RD Session Host servers.
-  - *Client Compatible*: The Client Compatible setting encrypts data sent between the client and the server at the maximum key strength supported by the client.
+  - *Client Compatible* - The Client Compatible setting encrypts data sent between the client and the server at the maximum key strength supported by the client.
 Use this encryption level in environments that include clients that don't support 128-bit encryption.
-  - *Low*: The Low setting encrypts only data sent from the client to the server by using 56-bit encryption.
+  - *Low* - The Low setting encrypts only data sent from the client to the server by using 56-bit encryption.

   If you disable or don't configure this setting, the encryption level to be used for remote connections to RD Session Host servers isn't enforced through Group Policy.
 Important FIPS compliance can be configured through the System cryptography.
 Use FIPS-compliant algorithms for encryption, hashing, and signing settings in Group Policy (under Computer Configuration\Windows Settings\Security Settings\Local Policies\Security Options.)
 The FIPS-compliant setting encrypts and decrypts data sent from the client to the server and from the server to the client, with the Federal Information Processing Standard (FIPS) 140 encryption algorithms, by using Microsoft cryptographic modules.
 Use this encryption level when communications between clients and RD Session Host servers requires the highest level of encryption.
   [Learn more](https://go.microsoft.com/fwlink/?linkid=2067222)